crrice/vali/README.md

    This will ensure the string is valid hex encoded data.
 Case sensitive, so only lowercase letters are allowed.

+ - `minLen(minimum)`
+   This will ensure the string is the specified length or longer.

+ - `maxLen(maximum)`
+   This will ensure the string is the specified length or shorter.

+ - `isLen(length)`
+   This will ensure the string is exactly the specified length.

+##### Array Modifiers

+These modifiers are only accessable on a `V.arrayOf` validator.

+ - `minLen`
+   This will ensure the array is the specified length or longer.

+ - `maxLen`
+   This will ensure the array is the specified length or shorter.

+ - `isLen`
+   This will ensure the array is exactly the specified length.

 ##### Shape Modifiers

  - `noextra`